We accept Apple Pay Google Pay Quick and secure payment options.

 4. Referencing Different Sources

 Given the robust nature of scholarly writing, there is always the possibility of a writer accessing the same information from two or more external sources.
 Basically, this information can be a quote, a statistic, or a summary.
 Whatever the scenario, writers should cite all the sources in their texts.
 For example, if students access two journal articles with the same information they have used to strengthen their argument, they should cite both as indicated above.
-Also, they should start with the source whose author’s name comes first alphabetically and use a semicolon to separate it with the second source.
+Also, they should start with the source whose author’s name comes first alphabetically and use a semicolon to separate it from the second source.
 However, this format is applicable when the citation appears as a parenthesis at the end of a sentence.
-In turn, if the citation occurs in the sentence, the term ‘and’ should replace the semicolon, noting that only the year will be on parenthesis.
+In turn, if the citation occurs in the sentence, the term ‘and’ should replace the semicolon, noting that only the year will be in parenthesis.

 5. Citing Authored Sources